orkank/Launchpad-MK2/readme.md

 - Upper row is y=8 (for special functions)
 - Main playlist buttons are typically on row y=7
 - The right column (x=8) contains control buttons (▷)
-- The top-right button (8,8) is reserved for Spotify device selection (S)

 Example coordinates:
 - Top row buttons: (0,8), (1,8), etc.